stouffer/EvoGeoModules/manuscript/manuscript.md

 (see *Supp.
 Mat.
 1* for network-level significance values).

-These results would appear to support the idea that macro-evolutionary processes such as co-diversification can have consequences at the macro- ecological level [@pric03] but may not in fact be detectable at finer spatial scales.
-On the other hand, system-level differences say little about the behavior of individual interactions, despite the fact most coevolutionary mechanisms act at the interaction level [@thom99].
+These results would appear to support the idea that macro-evolutionary processes such as co-diversification can have consequences at the macro-ecological level [@pric03] but may not in fact be detectable at finer spatial scales.
+On the other hand, system-level differences say little about the behaviour of individual interactions, despite the fact most coevolutionary mechanisms act at the interaction level [@thom99].
 As might be expected, we observe here that networks with interactions that are important for coevolution at the continental scale indeed have more coevolutionary signal